CONDUCTING AT OSU

 Please find a list of courses and suggested degree path by clicking, MASTER OF MUSIC: CONDUCTING OPTION.

 Full-time students in the MM (Choral Conducting) are the priority for this program, although there are occasional part-time students.
-It is expected that graduates will spend two years at OSU, and should be able to complete the degree during that time.
+It is expected that graduates will spend 4 semesters at OSU, and should be able to complete the degree during that time.
 No scholarships or graduate assistantships are available for part-time students.

 It is expected that graduate conducting students are a member of both Concert Chorale and Chamber Choir.
 They may also be a member of the opera or other ensembles as well, such as Cantamus, Statesmen, or University Singers as time allows.